xiaobaidadada/filecat/doc/EN_README.md

 ---

 ## Quick Start

-**Option 1** — After NPM installation:
+**Option 1** - After NPM installation:
 ```bash
 filecat --port 5567
 ```

-**Option 2** — Extract the binary package and run the script inside:
+**Option 2** - Extract the binary package and run the script inside:
 - Linux/Mac: `filecat-run.sh`
 - Windows: `filecat-run.cmd`

 **Default credentials**: `admin` / `admin`

 > Use `filecat --help` to see all available options.

-> ️ **Important**: After installation, the default accessible directory is the installation directory.
+> **Important**: After installation, the default accessible directory is the installation directory.
 Please configure user access permissions in the settings.

+---

+## Upgrade

+1. **Regular Upgrade**: Based on your installation method
+   - NPM: `npm -g i filecat`
+   - Docker: Pull the latest image
+   - Binary: Download the latest package and replace
+2. **Auto Upgrade** (v5.33.0+): Run `filecat-upgrade` to automatically upgrade based on your installation environment.
+Docker and binary installations also support custom download URL parameters.

 ---